System Design Space

 Interview framing

-Improves workflow-case interview answers around events, branches, exceptions, and SLA controls.
+Improves process-case interview answers around events, branches, exceptions, and response-time constraints.

 Source